apache/datafusion-ballista/docs/developer/architecture.md

 The Rust client provides a `BallistaContext` that allows queries to be built using DataFrames or SQL (or both).

-The client executes the query plan by submitting an `ExecuteLogicalPlan` request to the scheduler and then calls `GetJobStatus` to check for completion.
+The client executes the query plan by submitting an `ExecuteQuery` request to the scheduler and then calls `GetJobStatus` to check for completion.
 On completion, the client receives a list of locations for the Flights containing the results for the query and will then connect to the appropriate executor processes to retrieve those results.